t81dev/ANGELA-solo/protocol_spec_v7-G.md

 3. **Modular Reasoning Architecture**
    Provide a structured set of cognitive modes (“fields”) the interpreter can adopt when responding.

-The protocol is the *living constitution* underlying ANGELA.
+The protocol is the *living constitution* underlying AURORA.

 ---